The 2012 Vintage

 320 cs produced, 12.8% alc.

 The 2012 East Ridge Estate Pinot Noir is a selection of the very best barrels from the oldest blocks on the East Ridge, a topographically distinct micro-site within the Hirsch Vineyard.
 Sloping into a steep canyon on the east side of Hirsch, it is planted to the heritage pinot noir clones of Mount Eden, Swan and Pommard, with a smattering of the Dijon clone 114.
-The East Ridge is a masculine and powerful expression of the Vineyard, with fantastic structure, concentration and fruit.
+The East Ridge is a powerful expression of the Vineyard, with fantastic structure, concentration and fruit.

 470 cs produced, 13.0% alc.